Opportunities

 · How have eider-bear interactions changed over time?

 This is a great opportunity to work with and learn from researchers at the University of Windsor, Environment and Climate Change Canada and Carleton University.
-The students will work with local Inuit project partners, as well as with territorial and federal organizations involved in seabird research and management.
-The student will be exposed to interdisciplinary approaches including quantitative and qualitative research and will actively engage in community-based research activities, which will include: interviews, and boat-based seabird surveys.
+The student will work with local Inuit project partners, as well as with territorial and federal organizations involved in seabird research and management.
+The student will be exposed to interdisciplinary approaches including quantitative and qualitative natural and social sciences research and will actively engage in community-based interviews, participatory mapping, and integrative modelling.

 Experience Required

 We are seeking self-motivated candidates with interpersonal skills to work in partnership with Nunavut communities.
-Interested applicant should have an undergraduate degree in biology, environmental sciences or studies, Indigenous studies, natural resource management, or related field.
-Students with keen interest in interdisciplinary research/methods and both qualitative and quantitative research are encouraged to apply.
+Interested applicant should have an undergraduate and Master’s degree in biology, environmental sciences or studies, social sciences, natural resource management, Indigenous studies, or related field.
+Students with keen interest in interdisciplinary research/methods such as GIS, mixed- methods, and joint modelling approaches are encouraged to apply.
 Applicants must be willing to travel and spend time in northern communities.
 Applicants must have strong communication and interpersonal skills, be highly organized, and the ability to manage multiple tasks.
 Candidates must be willing and committed to co-developing projects with local and regional partners, supporting Inuit research priorities, and enhancing Inuit self-determination in research.
 Above all, we are seeking applicants who are kind, and desire to help make the world a better place for nature and people.

 To Apply